luprader/BscThesis_Biology_uibk/R/notebook.md

 There might be benefit in running the absence generation with no subsets, since the estimated runtime would only bee double the time with subsets according to the benchmark results (so <2h).
 This would remove any possible errors, but there might be issues with memory similar to a merged polygon from 10/08/2023.
 A test run will be done overnight.

+### 14/08/2023
+The test run without sub extents failed with an out of memory error.
+Maybe there are options to fix the memory error, with detriment to runtime, but this will not be pursued for now.
+The value extraction for all years was rewritten with a defined function (lp_ext_vals()).

+The maximum distance for absences was adjusted to 18 km, the estimated "typical" flight distance for *Harmonia axyridis* according to (Jeffries et al. 2013).
+There are many papers discussing minimum and maximum sampling distance of absences.
+The conclusions are often rather specific, so it is hard to know what the best values would be right now.
+With this, the current choices are rather arbitrary, with 1 km minimum being the maximum presence location uncertainty, and typical flight distance as a maximum just to have some limit on the potential area of interest for a specific presence point.

+After checking the pa data, an error with the absence generation was found.
+Generated absences were never checked against water or NA.
+The code was fixed and new benchmarks were run.

+### 15/08/2023
+The benchmark results show a different optimum of subdivision now, but not a huge increase in runtime as feared at first.
+Memory limitations seem to occur with subdivisions above 10000, this will be investigated. (maybe WSL issue) For now, some minor memory management was added to the absence generation process.